baconeta/159261-assignment2/README.md

 - In-game music by [Steven Melin](https://stevenmelin.com), free for personal and commercial use.

-### Ali Soltanian Fard Jahromi: Game/Level Design and Development
+### Ali Soltanian Fard Jahromi: Lead Game and Level Designer

-- Game art and animations for all sprites and scrolling background
+- Game art and animations, including Sprites and UI elements
-- Custom sound effects and music
-- Gameplay design and implementation
+- Player setup, including player controls, systems and gameplay design
-- Firing systems for enemies, bosses, and players design and implementation
+- Firing systems for both the enemies and players, including bosses
+- All background elements including scrolling system
-- HUD system design
+- HUD system design and programming
 - Explosions system for enemies and bosses
-- Main menu, pause menu, and game over screen designs
+- Pausing system and pause menu design
+- Created and added all sound effects
-- Boundary system for players
+- Boundary system for player
-- Enemies and Boss design and implementation
+- Enemy type and class system design and programming
+- Level system implementation

 ### Joshua Pearson: Producer, Project Lead, and Development